New York State Route 90: Ledyard to Montezuma

 Continuing northwest, NY 90 crosses past the western terminus of Ledyard Road (CR 45A).
 The route bends east of Long Point State Park-Cayuga Lake.
 Reaching a junction with Lake Road, the route crosses into the village of Aurora, a lakeside area along NY 90.
 Running along the eastern shores of Cayuga Lake, NY 90 crosses through the campus of Wells College and becomes a two-lane residential lakeside roadway.
 Crossing through the center of Aurora, NY 90 gains the Main Street moniker and turning northward along the shoreline.
 The route soon leaves Aurora for the town of Ledyard once again, reaching the hamlet of Levanna.
 Through Levanna, NY 90 is a two-lane residential roadway, passing a junction with the western terminus of Levanna Road (CR 44A).

 Turning northeast out of Levanna, NY 90 parallels the Cayuga Lake shoreline as a two-lane rural roadway.
 Just north of Great Gully Cove Road, the route enters the town of Springport, winding northward through the hamlet of Farleys before reaching the village of Union Springs.
 Through Union Springs, NY 90 gains the moniker of South Cayuga Street, becoming a two-lane residential/commercial street through the village.
 Passing east of a pond, the route continues north through Union Springs, now boasting the North Cayuga Street moniker until a junction with the western terminus of NY 326 and back into the town of Springport.
 Continuing north through Springport, NY 90 becomes a rural roadway along Cayuga Lake again, reaching the hamlet of Cross Roads.

-Soon crossing into the town of Aurelius, NY 90 crosses over railroad tracks and begin paralleling them past a junction with Lake Road (CR 2A).
+Soon crossing into the town of Aurelius, NY 90 crosses over railroad tracks and begin paralleling them past a junction with Lake Street (CR 2A).
 Passing the entrance into Lakeview Cemetery, NY 90 enters the village of Cayuga.
 Running north along Court Street, NY 90 runs along the eastern end of the village, changing names to Willard Street at Genesee Street, soon returning to the shoreline and soon back into the town of Aurelius.
 Running north along the shoreline, NY 90 continues through Aurelius, passing numerous lakeside communities before winding north into the town of Montezuma.
 In Montezuma, NY 90 reaches a junction with US 20 and NY 5 (Clark Street Road).

 Continuing northward as the county line approaches, NY 90 parallels it on a northeastward trek through Montezuma.
 Turning northward, the route comes within feet of the New York State Thruway (I-90) and bends eastward as it crosses on a parallel for several blocks.
 Reaching a junction with Fuller Road (CR 142), where NY 90 turns northward and crosses over the Thruway.
 North of the Thruway, NY 90 crosses through the hamlet of Montezuma, and reaches a junction with NY 31.
 This junction marks as the northern terminus of NY 90, which continues north of NY 31 toward Fox Ridge.